-15. An order made under this Law is sufficient to the person or persons to whom Enforcement of orders it is directed to apprehend the person referred to therein and convey him to a hospital or other place as directed in such order and there detain him or cause him to be detained.
+15. An order made under this Act is sufficient to the person or persons to whom it is directed to apprehend the person referred to therein and convey that person to a hospital or other place as directed in such order and there detain that person or cause that person to be detained.